 Stefan Renckens, Ph.D.
-Forestry & Environmental Studies, 2014.
+School of the Environment, 2014.
 Research on the role of business, the European Commission, and international organizations in the EU’s fisheries policy.

 Yaron Schwartz, B.A. in History, 2011.
 Franco-German Relations and the Negotiation of the Union of the Mediterranean.